CyprusCodes/xest/documentation/docs/docker.md

 # Docker

-**XEST** framework uses *Docker* to manage database.
+Xest framework uses *Docker* to manage local development environment.
 Docker is a tool designed to make it easier to create, deploy and run applications by using containers and images.

-The main difference between a normal virtual machine and a docker container is the docker containers are able to share resources with the host operating system (e.g. with your laptop).
-This makes them a lot less intensive for your computer to run.
-You can read more about them [here](https://www.docker.com/).
+Xest runs a MySQL container using Docker for local development.
+This MySQL container is initialized with the schema file `database-schema.sql` and also the test seed data file `seed-data.sql`.

-A Docker image is a pre-configured application.
-It contains all of the software and files that you need to run an application.
-To use a Dockerized application, we just have to download its image, and then run the image in a container.
+If at any point, you make changes to these `.sql` files.
+You can restart your local development environment by running `xx fresh`.

 ## Installing Docker